Last updated

 Does folk's CRM respond to video production needs?

-Yes, Folk's CRM is well-suited for video production needs.
-It offers customizable pipelines, AI-driven tools for managing contacts and relationships, and seamless integrations with over 6,000 apps, including LinkedIn and Gmail.
-Its intuitive interface and automation features streamline workflows, making it easier to manage projects, track client interactions, and enhance overall productivity, which are crucial for video production companies.
+**Yes, folk CRM is specifically excellent for video production teams of 20-50 people.** It offers collaborative pipelines, team-based AI tools, shared contact management, and seamless integrations with over 6,000 apps including LinkedIn, Gmail, and creative tools.
+Its intuitive interface, team automation features, and collaborative workflows streamline coordination across departments, making it easier to manage multiple video projects, track client interactions, and enhance overall team productivity—all crucial capabilities for successful video production companies of your size.